 5. Coney Island Museum | 1208 Surf Avenue | Coney Island

 See Coney Island antiques and relics, like the Steeplechase Horse, vintage bumper cars, old Mermaid Parade photos and the Boardwalk Rolling Chair.
-Coney Island offered immersive entertainment long before movie theaters existed; running until April, 2012, the Great Coney Island Spectacularium is a celebration of those spectacular amusements.
+Coney Island offered immersive entertainment long before movie theaters existed.
 Housed on the second floor of historical 1208 Surf Ave., the small venue offers a great view of Luna Park, and hosts special events like the Coney Island Film Festival (with frequent burlesque shows and more at the ground floor Sideshows by the Seashore).
-Closed for renovations until spring 2013.

 Admission & Hours: $5; Saturday and Sunday 12-6pm.